AdobeDocs/analytics-platform.en/help/use-cases/product-analysis.md

 ## Measure acquisition and activation

-Driving product growth is essential.
-To achieve this, you must attract new users, uncover pathways to conversion, and eliminate friction along the journey—all of which require actionable top-of-funnel insights.
+Product growth hinges on actionable top-of-funnel insights that attract new users, reveal conversion paths, and eliminate friction along the journey.

 * Acquisition tracks new users coming to your product, including how they arrive and which efforts are most or least effective.
 * Activation monitors new users who engage with your first value event, defined according to your specific goals.